Backroads Trip Leaders: FAQs & Answers

 - How much will I work?

 The Compensation, Benefits & Work Authorization page has the most accurate estimate of days worked for new Trip Leaders.
 Your own availability and start date will likely impact the amount of work you receive.
-If you want to maximize your work schedule, we suggest that applicants attend the earliest possible hiring and training events, minimize your time-off requests during the summer, and stay available to lead through our fall peak (the end of September).
-As a seasonal employee, you will not likely work more than six months in your first year unless you're selected for winter "peak" work which would mean a few additional weeks of work in late December/early January.
-In that scenario, your season would likely conclude by January 10.
+If you want to maximize your work schedule, we suggest that applicants attend the earliest possible hiring and training events, minimize your time-off requests during the summer, and stay available to lead through our fall peak (mid-October).
+As a seasonal employee, you will not likely work more than six months in your first year.
+If you attend a Summer Training, you will not work more than 2-3 months in your first year.

 - May I request time off during the busy summer and fall season?

-Yes, but it's important to realize that it can be difficult to schedule a leader around time-off requests, and time-off requests often reduce the number of trips a leader is scheduled to lead (which limits earning potential).
-Most leaders have weddings or family reunions to attend, and this is fine.
-However, because trips start and finish on weekends, being unavailable on a weekend means that you will not be scheduled to work the week before, and the week after the weekend you are unavailable.
-Because the majority of our trips take place between May and October, it's best to limit time-off requests in these months if you want to be scheduled fully.
-Please note: You must be able to lead trips during our peak fall season, which includes the month of September.
+Yes, but it's important to realize that it can be difficult to schedule a leader around time-off requests.
+Time-off requests often reduce the number of trips a leader is scheduled to work (which limits earning potential).
+Because many trips start and finish on weekends, being unavailable on a weekend means that you may not be scheduled to work the week before and the week after the weekend you are unavailable.
+Because many of our trips take place between May and October, it's best to limit time-off requests in these months if you want to be scheduled fully.
+Time off requests for the upcoming season will be reviewed on a case-by-case basis prior to being offered a position.
+Please note that it is extremely difficult for us to honor time-off requests during our peak months of June and September.
+You must be able to lead trips during our peak fall season, which includes the month of September.
 We may not be able to hire you if you can't work in September.
 Please discuss this with your interviewer if you anticipate a conflict.

 - I'm in school or have other commitments until the middle of June, am I still eligible for hire?

-Yes, you're still eligible as long as you can attend a Hiring Event, training and be available to start the last week of June (one of our busiest weeks).
-However, September is a very busy month, and we need leaders to be available for work during the month of September.
+Yes, you're still eligible as long as you can attend a Hiring Event and Summer Training with limited time off requests for the month of September.
+September is a very busy month, and we need leaders to be available for work during this time.

 - Why are these positions presented as seasonal?
 Is year-round work available?